Will Steam Deck run Windows 11?

 While it’s not a definitive answer, this news generates excitement among Steam fans.
 Opting for Windows 11 instead of the limited SteamOS 3.0 could open up promising possibilities for the future of the console.
 However, it’s essential to consider that compatibility with Microsoft’s system could also introduce potential challenges, such as the use of third-party applications, stability issues, malware concerns, and other related problems.

-From a gaming perspective, the need for Windows could become less significant if the new hardware can offer the entire game library at launch.
-The new SteamOS user interface appears to be streamlined specifically for this purpose, which may not be achievable with a retrofitted operating system.
+The need for Windows could become less significant from a gaming perspective if the new hardware can offer the entire game library at launch.
+The new SteamOS user interface appears to be explicitly streamlined for this purpose, which may not be achievable with a retrofitted operating system.

 The Steam Deck will be available in three versions: 64 GB of storage (priced at $399), 256 GB (priced at $529), and 512 GB (priced at $659) — all with the same performance configuration.